Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **emo_default_meeting_provider** - The type of default meeting provider used by the user while creating the meeting.
 Helps us to understand the user’s engagement with the "Every meeting online" feature.

 - **event_type** - The type of event this telemetry is for.
-Possible values are “event” (denote this as a published event) and “draft” (denoting this as a draft event which is not published).
+Possible values are “event” (denoting this as a published event) and “draft” (denoting this as a draft event which isn't published).

 - **guest_count** - The number of guests on the meeting.
 Helps us make sure that the guests are being added correctly.